TheExpertApprentice/Requirement-Elicitation/contribution.md

-# Contributing to this Requirement Gathering Project
+# Contributing to this Guide

 Thank you for your interest in contributing to the **Best Requirement Gathering** project!
 We welcome contributions from everyone, whether you're a seasoned professional or just starting out.
 Your insights and expertise can help enhance this resource for all users.